Twin Cities, Gemini

 Werner ordered him to turn in for the night and remained seated alone at the piano in thought.
 He turned to face the keys and played a singular note that rang low and clear.

-There was a chance that the woman in question that the colonel had met with was Omicron.
+There was a chance that the woman in question that the oberst had met with was Omicron.
 The description matched up.

 Werner played a chord.

 No, there was no such thing as chance.
 The probability was too high.
-The colonel’s obsession with the Campanas.
+The oberst’s obsession with the Campanas.
 The ELPIS leader Omicron’s dealings in the west side of the city where the Campanas resided.
-And now, Omicron and the colonel’s meeting.
+And now, Omicron and the oberst’s meeting.

 The only variable missing was the ‘why.’
-Additionally, there was also the factor that the colonel was still his superior to consider.
+Additionally, there was also the factor that the oberst was still his superior to consider.

 A phantom pain pulsed at Werner’s abdomen, and the palm of his hands began to itch.

-No. If the colonel was working alongside ELPIS then he was a traitor to Capricorn and needed to be dealt corrective action.
+No. If the oberst was working alongside ELPIS then he was a traitor to Capricorn and needed to be dealt corrective action.

 This was the opportunity he had been waiting for.
 He could use this to bring Ophiuchus’s attention to ELPIS’s ongoings in the Twin Cities.
 Frame it as the colonel overstepping his bounds and slipping beneath Capricorn’s radar.
 Frame the modified conductors Capricorn was receiving on him if Ophiuchus found out about them.
 The pieces would fit perfectly.
 Even so, he still had to wait for Cadence to handle the situation on her end first.